Best SharePoint Integrations: Teams, Power BI & Salesforce

-Connector options, integration patterns, and real-world outcomes for connecting SharePoint with the systems your business runs on.
+Connector options, integration patterns, and real-world outcomes for connecting SharePoint with Teams, Power BI, Salesforce, ServiceNow, and Dynamics 365.

-Connector options, integration patterns, and real-world outcomes for connecting SharePoint with the systems your business runs on.
+Connector options, integration patterns, and real-world outcomes for connecting SharePoint with Teams, Power BI, Salesforce, ServiceNow, and Dynamics 365.

 SharePoint works best not as a standalone document management system, but as the connective tissue between the tools your organisation runs on.
 Its native integrations with Microsoft Teams and Power BI are deep and built-in.
 Its integrations with Salesforce, ServiceNow, and Dynamics 365 are powerful but require planning.
 This guide covers all five — what each integration does, how to implement it, and the gotchas to avoid.